-Applicants who must relocate from their hurricane-impacted property temporarily for construction activities associated with acceptance of a repair or reconstruction award, including those who are provided optional relocation assistance under the R3 Program and applicants who choose to relocate through a relocation award are not considered displaced persons, (see 49 C.F.R § 24.2(a)(9)(ii)(E) or (H)) and as such, are not entitled to relocation assistance benefits under URA.
-This applies to those participants who have been provided interim relocation assistance under the R3 Program and applicants who have chosen to relocate through a relocation award.
+Applicants who must relocate from their hurricane-impacted property temporarily for construction activities associated with acceptance of a repair or reconstruction award, and applicants who choose to relocate through a relocation award are not considered displaced persons, (see 49 C.F.R § 24.2(a) (9) (ii) (E) or (H)) and as such, are not entitled to relocation assistance benefits under URA.
 However, tenants on such properties are covered by URA regulations and may be eligible for URA relocation assistance benefits.